top of page

 They’re a reminder that art isn’t just about paint on canvas - it’s about the stories, emotions, and connections we create.

-And if you’re ever at one of my shows, keep an eye out for those red dots on my coffee-inspired pieces.
+If you’re ever at one of my shows, keep an eye out for those red dots on my coffee-inspired pieces.

 Each one’s a mini victory, like nailing the perfect latte art swirl.